ThijsWaalders/WallBot/README.md

 Use [Gulp](https://github.com/gulpjs/gulp), a toolkit that helps you automate painful or time-consuming tasks in your development workflow.

-And / or use Grunt for tasks and is slower then Gulp
+... or use Grunt for tasks - is slower then Gulp

 #### Install gulp-cli